 - 1 to 1 1/4 pounds selected tender vegetables (e.g. bell peppers, zucchini)

 - 1 tablespoon salt

 - 4 tablespoons fat ( olive oil, butter or bacon fat)

 - 3 garlic cloves and/or an onion, chopped

 - Parmesan cheese, to taste

 Prepare selected vegetable.
 Bring 2 quarts of water to boil in a large kettle.
 Add salt and pasta to the boiling water.
 Using package cooking times as a guide, cook the pasta, partially covered and stirring frequently, until al dente.

 Meanwhile, in a large skillet, heat fat and garlic over medium-high heat until the garlic just starts to sizzle.
 If using onion, heat the fat, add the onion and saute until soft, 3 to 4 minutes.
 Add the prepared vegetable to the pan, sprinkling generously with salt and pepper; saute until tender, 5 to 7 minutes longer.
 Stir in optional flavorings and dried herbs; cook to blend flavors, about 1 minute longer.
 Remove from heat and set aside, uncovered, until the pasta is done.

 Drain the pasta, reserving 1/2 cup of the cooking liquid.
 Return pasta to the pot; add the contents of the skillet, pasta cooking liquid, optional fresh herbs, and a generous sprinkling of Parmesan cheese; toss to coat.
 Taste, adjust seasonings, including pepper to taste.
 Serve with additional cheese passed separately.

-Recipe courtesy Pam Anderson
+Recipe courtesy of Pam Anderson